-Like India, Sudan had also inherited a colonial British education system that was designed to prepare the Sudanese only for taking certain subordinate positions in government offices.
+Like India, the Sudan had also inherited a colonial British education system that was designed to prepare the Sudanese only for taking certain subordinate positions in government offices.
 It was not intended to develop among the people capacities to take leadership and initiative in different walks of life.
-Hence, the education system's aims and objectives were reviewed after independence to put more emphasis on promoting the aims of education as serving the development needs of the country economically, technologically, culturally as well as socially.
-Consequently, new objectives of education were drawn, emphasising its functional aim in order to achieve vocational efficiency, development of personality or character, education for leadership, increasing national productivity, achieving social and national integration, accelerating the process of modernisation and cultivating cultural, social, moral and spiritual values.
-The urgent problems of the country of improving productive efficiency, increasing the national wealth and thereby raising the standard of living, were the order of the day and the education system was viewed as the tool to help address these problems.
-In other words, education was viewed as a purposeful activity that intended to bring certain desirable changes in the individual as dictated by the direction given by the set educational aims.
-In light of these aims, the curriculum was determined and the academic achievement of the candidate was measured in the proeducation environment provided in purpose-built schools.
-The objective was to enable the individual to make their life purposeful and better, both as an individual and as a member of the society.
-This paper has utilised a qualitative research approach to evaluate the Sudanese education system based on the critical analysis of the system by the authors both as customers (students and parents) of and suppliers/providers (teachers) to the system living with, observing and experiencing the system throughout the target period of interest of post-independence Sudan between the years 1956 and 2015.
+Hence, a fresh look at the education system's aims and objectives were adjusted after independence to put more emphasis on promoting the aims of education as serving the development needs of the country economically, technologically, culturally as well as socially.
+In fact, this process started just before independence in preparation of the country for a smooth move towards independence (c.f.
+Taha, 2014) and adjusted later on.
+Consequently, new objectives of education were drawn emphasising its functional aim in order to achieve vocational efficiency, development of personality or character, education for leadership, increasing national productivity, achieving social and national integration, accelerating the process of modernisation and cultivating cultural, social, moral and spiritual values.
+The urgent problems of the country of improving productive efficiency and increasing the national wealth and thereby raising the standard of living were the order of the day and the education system was viewed as the tool to help addressing these problems.
+In other words, education was viewed as a purposeful activity that intended to bring certain desirable changes in the individual as dictated by the direction given by the set education aims.
+In light of these aims, the curriculum was determined and the academic achievement of the candidate was measured in the pro-education environment provided in purpose-built schools.
+The objective was to enable the individual to make their life purposeful and better both as an individual and as a member of the society.

+This paper has utilised a qualitative research approach to evaluate and assess the Sudanese education system based on the critical analysis of the system by the authors both as customers (students and parents) of and suppliers/providers (teachers) to the system living with, observing and experiencing the system throughout the target period of interest of post-independence Sudan between the years 1956 and 2015.